jabcross/academic-pandoc/main.md

 # Introduction {#sec:introduction}

 This is supposed to be a battery-included template to create publication ready documents from markdown.
-Blablabla I created this to help with the publication of scientfic journal articles within the social sciences, so a lot of features are designed to help with just that.
+Blablablafsdafadsf I created this to help with the publication of scientfic journal articles within the social sciences, so a lot of features are designed to help with just that.

 # Features {#sec:features}